How to Optimize Yelp Business Listing

 Translated by

-“The factors most influencing visibility in recommendations (including AI-powered ones) are authenticity and nuance in review text (recurring positive themes, specific details), recency and volume of genuine reviews, thoughtful and timely responses to feedback, and a fully completed, up-to-date profile with accurate categories, photos, hours, and attributes.”
+“Authenticity and nuance in review text (recurring positive themes, specific details) can strongly influence visibility in recommendations.
+Other factors can include recency and volume of genuine reviews, thoughtful and timely responses to feedback, and a fully completed, up-to-date profile with accurate categories, photos, hours, and attributes.”

 Most multi-location brands already know they need to show up on Google.
 Most of them invest time optimizing their Google Business Profiles.